JohannesHeidecke/UPC-MAI-IMAS/Delivery 2/report/reportHB.md

 2. Harvester Agent moving to recycling centre (to recycle garbage)

-3. Harvester Agent moving to garbage location (to harvester garbage)
+3. Harvester Agent moving to garbage location (to harvest garbage)

 4. Scout Agent